TANGYirui/HKUST_MSDM2025/README.md

 Currently, I have just completed my **first semester (Fall 2025)**, so the repository includes code from the courses taken this semester.
 Code from the **Spring 2026** semester and beyond will be added at the end of each term once the courses are completed.

+### Tips ！！！
+Heads up for 5001—be super careful with every assignment and exam PDF.
+Dumping them straight into an AI won’t magically solve the exams; even with the cheatsheet, you actually need to think.
+5002 assignments?
+Sometimes AI just stares at them blankly—you’re better off rolling up your sleeves and doing it yourself.
+For 5056, the final project data is available here for modeling: https://networkrepository.com/index.php

 ### What’s Included
 - Complete, runnable code implementations for assignments and projects
 - Jupyter notebooks and Python scripts with detailed comments
 - Organized folder structure by course code
+- Cheatsheet for 5001/5054/5056

 ### What’s NOT Included
 Reports, PDFs, written exams, and handwritten solutions have been omitted to protect personal information and comply with academic policies.
 Only the code is shared.